 With trekking, elephant riding, bird watching and cave visiting, Chiang Dao is the perfect place for nature lovers and tours can be booked from most guesthouses.
 It's also easy to explore yourself on foot, bicycle or motorbike - all of which can be hired in the town.
 The town itself isn't much to look at, consisting of just one road with a few shop houses and market stalls, but it is off the side streets where you will find some great guesthouses that will make you feel like you are staying right in the heart of the forest.
 As the sun sets over the beautiful scenery and tall teak trees, the sounds of the crickets and the tropical birds are deafening.

 Things to do in Chiang Dao

-- Visit Chiang Dao Cave: The famous Chiang Dao cave is a 12 kilometer chamber filled with impressive stalactites.
+Visit Chiang Dao Cave: The famous Chiang Dao cave is a 12 km chamber filled with impressive stalactites.
 The fee is 20 baht which goes towards lighting the cave with electricity so you can see where you're going!

 Trek to the Summit of Doi Chiang Dao: Treks can be organised from many of the guesthouses where you can book a guide to lead you through the jungle and up the third highest mountain in Thailand.
 Treks last two days with a taking in a sunrise summit or you can complete the climb in just one day.

 Treat yourself to a delicious meal at Chiang Dao Nest: This mini resort is raved about by travel reviewers and rightly so!
 Set in a beautiful location, serving some of the best food in Northern Thailand (so some would say!) the Chiang Dao Nest really does live up to its reputation.

 Although more expensive than the average bamboo hut in Northern Thailand, a night here will hardly break the bank at around 400 baht per person and you can also try the slightly less exclusive but equally as friendly Nest 2 Resort.
 Chiang Dao Hut Resort is also a good option for accommodation.